tomjoro/elixir_map_reduce/README.md

 # Introduction

-I have searched for map/reduce implementation in Elixir and have found a couple of versions.
+I have searched for map/reduce implementations in Elixir and have found a couple of versions.
 These m/r versions create one process per emitter and then use a single process for reducing (all reduction messages received by a single process).

 In this tutorial I will create n emitters, and m reducers.
 Anyways, I think there should be at least one reducer per reduction key (possibly more) which then is accumulated by a final process.
 Also, it doesn't make a lot of sense to create more emitters processes than reducers can keep up with.